Cornwall Partnership Trust cares for four Covid-19 patients in hospital | cornish-times.co.uk

 Cornwall Partnership Trust was caring for four coronavirus patients in hospital as of Tuesday, figures show.

-NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on June 7 was up from three on the same day the previous week.
+NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on June 14 was in line with the same day the previous week.

-There were seven beds occupied by Covid-19 patients four weeks ago in Cornwall Partnership NHS Foundation Trust.
+There was one bed occupied by a Covid-19 patient four weeks ago in Cornwall Partnership NHS Foundation Trust.

-The figures also show that three new Covid patients were admitted to hospital in Cornwall Partnership NHS Foundation Trust in the week to June 5.
-This was down from eight in the previous seven days.
+The figures also show that four new Covid patients were admitted to hospital in Cornwall Partnership NHS Foundation Trust in the week to June 12.
+This was up from three in the previous seven days.